errbotio/errbot/docs/user_guide/setup.rst

 Starting the daemon
 -------------------

-The first time you start Err, it is recommended to run it in foreground mode.
+The first time you start Errbot, it is recommended to run it in foreground mode.
 This can be done with::

     errbot